docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Number

-The amount by which to increment or decrement a Scrollbar element’s position when the user clicks a stepper button.
+The amount by which to increment or decrement a Scrollbar element's position when the user clicks a stepper button.

 subitems